wnzhang/make-ipinyou-data/README.md

 ### Step 2
 Under `make-ipinyou-data` folder, just run `make all`.
+After the program finished, the total size of the folder will be 8.1G.

 For any questions, please report the issues or contact Weinan Zhang.
 Email: w.zhang@cs.ucl.ac.uk